Devlasso-io/java-fundamentals/projects/libraryManagementSystem/README.md

 ### Learning Objectives

 - Implementing OOP principles (Inheritance, Encapsulation, Polymorphism, Abstraction)
-- Working with Collections Framework
+- Working with Collections Framework (Lists, Sets, Maps)
-- Exception handling
+- Exception handling and custom exceptions
-- File I/O operations
+- File I/O operations for simple data persistence
 - Date and Time manipulation
+- Memory-efficient programming

+### Data Storage

+- All data will be maintained in memory using Java collections
+- Optional: Simple file-based storage (text/CSV) for data persistence
+- Note: Database integration is NOT part of this project scope

 ## Project Structure